 Your requirements will outline the amount of help you need.
 This will usually depend on the type of technology you have and the number of staff you have.
 But here are some starter questions to help you understand your requirements.

-- Do we have remote or mobile workers?
+- Do you have remote or mobile workers?
 In this case you might consider paying for PC and laptop support.
 It is likely you will need support for the methods of remote access to ensure they keep working and are secure

 If you’re still unsure, good contractors will be able to help you work through these and other questions to make sure you get the right level of support for your organisation.